GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Related Work

 \subsection{Defensive CP}

-In response to emerging threats, the research community has developed various defensive strategies, primarily focusing on output-level malicious agent detection through hypothesis-and-verification frameworks, each offering unique approaches to system security.
-ROBOSAC \citep{Li_2023_ICCV} employs an iterative approach with Hungarian matching to achieve perception consensus among collaborators, systematically identifying and excluding potentially malicious agents from the collaboration process.
-MADE \citep{zhao2024maliciousagentdetectionrobust} enhances this concept by introducing a comprehensive multi-test framework that leverages both match loss and collaborative reconstruction loss to ensure robust consistency verification among perception results.
-Zhang \textit{et al.} \citep{294490} further contribute to this effort by utilizing occupancy maps for discrepancy detection, providing an additional layer of security through spatial consistency checking.
-While these outlier-based detection methods show promise in identifying obvious attacks, they remain vulnerable to sophisticated attacks that produce subtle yet dangerous perturbations in CP outputs, particularly in scenarios involving coordinated malicious activities.
-Recent advances have begun exploring intermediate feature-level inconsistency detection to improve both efficiency and detection accuracy \citep{anonymous2024cpguard}.
-However, existing approaches generally overlook the temporal dimension of collaborative messages and assume simplified intrusion models, limiting their effectiveness against advanced persistent threats.
-To address these limitations, we propose a comprehensive defense framework that considers both spatial and temporal aspects of malicious agent detection, offering a more robust and complete solution to the security challenges in CP systems.
+In response to emerging threats, the research community has developed various defensive strategies, primarily focusing on output-level malicious agent detection through hypothesis-and-verification frameworks.
+ROBOSAC \citep{Li_2023_ICCV} and CP-Guard \citep{hucpguard2025} employ sample consensus strategies to systematically identify and exclude potentially malicious agents.
+MADE \citep{zhao2024maliciousagentdetectionrobust} utilizes a multi-test framework leveraging both match loss and collaborative reconstruction loss to ensure robust consistency.
+Zhang \textit{et al.} \citep{294490} further utilize occupancy maps for discrepancy detection.
+While these unsupervised outlier-based detection methods show promise, they remain vulnerable to sophisticated attacks with subtle perturbations.
+Recently, CP-Guard+ \citep{anonymous2024cpguard} trains a feature classifier by pre-simulating attack patterns (CP-GuardBench).
+However, this approach relies on the strong assumption that the defender possesses prior knowledge of the attacker's perturbation mechanism to construct the training dataset.
+This contrasts with other methods that operate without such prior knowledge or access to simulated attack data.
+Furthermore, existing approaches generally overlook the temporal information, limiting their effectiveness against dynamic threats.
+To address these limitations, we propose a comprehensive defense framework that considers both spatial and temporal aspects, offering a more robust solution to CP security challenges.